The Loves of Ariane

 The Loves of Ariane is a 1931 British-German drama film directed by Paul Czinner starring Elisabeth Bergner, Charles Carson and Percy Marmont.
-Shot in Germany, it was an English-language version of the 1931 film Ariane.
+Shot in Germany, it was an English-language version of the 1931 German film Ariane.
 It was based on the 1920 novel Ariane, jeune fille russe by Claude Anet.

-The screenplay concerns a young woman studying at University who falls in love with Don Juan.
-A German version of the film, Ariane was also made.
+Synopsis

+A young woman falls in love while studying at university.